jollychang/ramener/README.md

 Helpful flags:

 - `--dry-run` outputs the target filename without copying or trashing.
-- `--page-limit 5` overrides the default pages parsed.
+- `--page-limit 5` restricts the pages parsed (default reads the first 3 pages).
+- `--max-text-chars 20000` raises the character cap (default 12000; use 0 to disable).
+- `--ocr-model qwen3-omni-flash` overrides the model used when falling back to LLM OCR.
 - `--log-file ~/Library/Logs/Ramener/ramener.log` stores verbose logs.

 On completion the script copies the PDF to a new filename in the same directory and moves the original to the Trash.